 Even now some Irish and Scottish fisherman who hold on to the old ways say a blessing to Manannan before heading out to sea:

+“Manannan mac lir (Son of the Sea), who blessed our Island, Bless us and our boat, going out well.
 Coming in better, with living and dead (fish) in our boat.”

 A statue to Manannan mac lir still stands in Gortmore, Magilligan, County Londonderry, Northern Ireland.